Ready to get WILD? Your adventure into the wild starts here

 Here in our river, you will find a wide array of aquatic life.
-We have anadromous fish like the Steelhead which is born here on the Rogue, spend most of their adult life in the Pacific Ocean, and then return as fully matured adults to spawn.
+We have anadromous fish like the Steelhead which is born here on the Rogue, spend most of its adult life in the Pacific Ocean, and then returns as fully matured adults to spawn.
 We know these are a particular favorite for you Fly Fishermen out there.

 This crowd of hunters can put on quite a show!

 You might also spot a fun furry creature frolicking along the banks of the Rogue River.
-No, we don’t mean bigfoot, although he is said to make his home here in the Pacific Northwest.
-These water-lovers are much smaller and belong to the weasel family.
-The mink is a playful creature that spends a lot of its time in the water hunting for food and the Rogue River is perfect for their lifestyle.
+No, we don’t mean Bigfoot, although he is said to make his home here in the Pacific Northwest.
+These water lovers are much smaller and belong to the weasel family.
+The mink is a playful creature that spends much of its time in the water hunting for food and the Rogue River is perfect for their lifestyle.
 After all, if you love fishing and playing in the water, just like all of us here at Morrisons, then you know the Rogue is the perfect place to be!
 In the spring and summer, you can see baby minks playing and learning to hunt.
-Once they are mature they can dive as deep as 16 ft.
+Once they are mature, they can dive as deep as 16 ft (4.88 m).
 You probably won’t get close enough to hear it, as they startle easily, but when the mink is happy it purrs like a cat.